 A Brief History of Transcranial Magnetic Stimulation (TMS)

-Research into the use of magnetic fields and the power of magnetism to stimulate muscles and the human brain dates back at least as far as the early 1900s.
-The use of magnetism to treat depression dates back to the mid-1980s.
-Anthony Barker and Mark George are two of the scientists associated with pioneering research with TMS and the specific use of TMS to treat depression.
+Research into the use of magnetic fields and the power of magnetism to stimulate muscles and the human brain dates back at least to the early 1900s—the use of magnetism to treat depression dates back to the mid-1980s.
+Anthony Barker and Mark George are two of the scientists associated with pioneering research on TMS and its specific use in treating depression.
 During the 1990s, numerous studies demonstrated both the safety and effectiveness of TMS in treating depression.
-Neuronetics, the parent company of Neurostar, conducted the first large-scale scientifically valid study of TMS, and it was this study that led to the FDA’s approval of their device and protocol in 2008.
+Neuronetics, the parent company of Neurostar, conducted the first large-scale, scientifically valid survey of TMS, which led to the FDA’s approval of its device and protocol in 2008.

-Insurance companies began to pay for TMS in 2013 – prior to this, people seeking relief from depression with TMS paid out of pocket for their treatment.
-Almost every commercial insurance company in the U.S. currently pays for TMS if a patient meets their specific clinical criteria.
+Insurance companies began covering TMS in 2013 – before then, people seeking relief from depression with TMS paid out of pocket for their treatment.
+Almost every commercial insurance company in the U.S. currently covers TMS if a patient meets its specific clinical criteria.

 About Jonathan Schwartz, M.D.